On the Semantic Latent Space of Diffusion-Based Text-to-Speech Models: Introduction

 Diffusion-based TTS methods, such as WaveGrad and Diff-Wave, condition the generation process on mel-spectogram input \citep{chen2020wavegrad, kong2020diffwave}.
 More recent advances such as Diff-TTS, WaveGrad2, and Grad-TTS condition the generation process on textual input \citep{jeong2021diff, chen2021wavegrad2, GradTTS}, and works like DiffGAN-TTS, FastDiff and ProDiff \citep{liu2022diffgan, huang2022fastdiff, huang2022prodiff} prioritize generation efficiency and expressiveness.

 Beyond efficiency, researchers have explored DDMs for controllable and expressive TTS.
-PromptTTS \citep{guo2023prompttts} and NaturalSpeech 2 \citep{shen2023naturalspeech} employ text prompts and speech prompts, respectively, to control speech style and content.
+PromptTTS \citep{guo2023prompttts} and NaturalSpeech~2 \citep{shen2023naturalspeech} employ text prompts and speech prompts, respectively, to control speech style and content.
 In both methods, the conditional denoiser must undergo a specialized training process.
 Other methods for controlling the vocal characteristics require large quantities of annotated samples~\cite{guo2023emodiff} or retraining~\cite{kim2022guided}.
-We propose a speech editing method that requires no additional data or training and can be applied to any frozen diffusion-based TTS model.
+We propose a speech editing method that requires no additional data or training and can be applied to any frozen diffusion-based TTS model that incorporates a bottleneck.

 In the image synthesis domain, \citet{kwon2022diffusion} recently discovered a semantically meaningful latent space, named \textit{h-space}, providing versatile semantic editing capabilities.
 This discovery was further explored by \citet{Michaeli}, who proposed methods for identifying semantic directions.
+To the best of our knowledge, despite the widespread adoption of diffusion models for TTS in recent years, the existence of a hidden semantic space has not been examined in the speech synthesis domain.
+This raises intriguing questions regarding the possibility of facilitating latent space arithmetics for audio editing.

 In this work we investigate the existence of a semantic space within diffusion-based TTS systems.
 We study the properties of \textit{h-space} in pre-trained TTS models and uncover its acoustically-semantic characteristics.
-Motivated by this observation, we propose novel methods for semantic speech editing through both supervised and unsupervised latent space arithmetics, inspired by \citet{Michaeli}.
+Then, we propose novel methods for semantic speech editing through both supervised and unsupervised latent space arithmetics, inspired by \citet{Michaeli} and adapted to the speech synthesis domain for the first time.
 Our work offers intuitive and efficient audio editing techniques that require neither classifier guidance~\cite{guo2023emodiff}, model retraining~\cite{kim2022guided}, optimization, speech prompts nor any architecture modifications.
-We also present extensive experiments that demonstrate effective and high-quality edited speech synthesis.
+To validate our methods, we present extensive experiments that demonstrate effective and high-quality edited speech synthesis.